SWTOR-Slicers/Granny2-Plug-In-Blender-2.8x/README.md

 * Optional SWTOR Animations importing without 180º turn.
 * Streamlined console output.
 * Means to communicate with other Add-ons and scripts.
-* **Solves an issue with TORCommunity.com NPC files
-  that produced broken skin textures**. it's a quick fix
-  that might break something else.
+* **Solves an issue with TORCommunity.com NPC files that produced broken skin textures**. it's a quick fix that might break something else.
 Fingers crossed.
-* **Auto-imports directionMaps for anisotropic speculars in hair and fur**.
+* **Character Importer applies directionMaps for anisotropic speculars in hair and fur**.

 ### If left alone, it behaves like previous versions: no need to adjust anything!

-(And if we do and we mess up things, we can use the **'Neutral' preset** to go back to the older behavior)
+(And if we do and we mess up things, we can use the **'Neutral' preset** to go back to the old behavior)

 **These new features can be big timesavers, but we better think how they might impact our workflow before playing with them, specially if we had many SWTOR models already collected and set in Blender projects and asset libraries.**